 How has your career progressed since you graduated SILS?

-I am still in awe of how much my career has progressed in this short amount of time, not even a full year.
-I graduated at the beginning of May and by the end of the month I had a job offered to me on the spot after a great interview (thanks to the SILS career services) at a good school in the city where I wanted to live, Charleston.
-I am not yet close to being everything I want to be as a school librarian, but I have already made great strides closer to that goal.
+I am still in awe of how much my career has progressed in this short amount of time.
+I graduated at the beginning of May and by the end of the month I had a job offered to me on the spot after a great interview (thanks to the SILS Career Services) at a good school in the city where I wanted to live, Charleston.
+I am not yet close to being everything I want to be as a school librarian, but I have already made great strides toward that goal.
 I have kids that enjoy reading and trust me to advise them on a great book, and I have colleagues that trust me as a professional and are interested in partnering with me on lessons.
 Even though I am not yet the librarian I want to be, the important thing is that I am aware of where I need to improve, and that in and of itself is an important progression in my career.